László Toroczkai: Party leader

 Between 2010 and 2014, he was a local representative of Csongrád County.
 He is the former vice president of the Jobbik party and led its county list during the elections of 2010 and 2014.

 After the 2018 Hungarian parliamentary election, Toroczkai was a contender for Jobbik's presidency, but he lost to his opponent Tamás Sneider, receiving 46.2% of the vote.
-He later told reporters he had formed a new platform and allowed party leaders time until June 23 to integrate its ideology and policies into the party's political programmes or risk a break-up of Jobbik.
+He later told reporters he had formed a new platform and allowed party leaders time until 23 June to integrate its ideology and policies into the party's political programmes or risk a break-up of Jobbik.

-He said the platform had plans to return to the original goals pursued by Jobbik, including to halt immigration, stop the emigration of the Hungarian youth to the wealthier western part of the EU, take a tough line on Hungary's Roma minority, and to support the ethnic Hungarian minorities in neighboring states.
+He said the platform had plans to return to the original goals pursued by Jobbik, including stopping the emigration of the Hungarian youth to the wealthier western part of the EU, taking a tough line on Hungary's Roma minority, and supporting the ethnic Hungarian minorities in neighboring states.

-On 8 June 2018, Jobbik withdrew Toroczkai's membership and excluded him from the party.
+On 8 June 2018, Jobbik revoked Toroczkai's membership and expelled him from the party.
 In response, he established a new political movement which formed into a party called Our Homeland Movement with fellow former Jobbik MP Dóra Dúró.

+In the Parliament

-In 2022 parliamentary elections, Mi Hazank got above 5% threshold to enter parliament with 6%, winning 7 seats.
+In 2022 parliamentary elections, Mi Hazank surpassed the threshold to enter parliament with 6% of the vote, winning 6 seats.

+On 27 April 2022 the Our Country parliamentary group was formed, in which he was elected as the leader of the Our Country faction.